RedHatInsights/sources-api-client-go/docs/Source.md

 NewSourceWithDefaults instantiates a new Source object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAppCreationWorkflow

+`func (o *Source) GetAppCreationWorkflow() string`

+GetAppCreationWorkflow returns the AppCreationWorkflow field if non-nil, zero value otherwise.

+### GetAppCreationWorkflowOk

+`func (o *Source) GetAppCreationWorkflowOk() (*string, bool)`

+GetAppCreationWorkflowOk returns a tuple with the AppCreationWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAppCreationWorkflow

+`func (o *Source) SetAppCreationWorkflow(v string)`

+SetAppCreationWorkflow sets AppCreationWorkflow field to given value.

+### HasAppCreationWorkflow

+`func (o *Source) HasAppCreationWorkflow() bool`

+HasAppCreationWorkflow returns a boolean if a field has been set.

 ### GetAvailabilityStatus